tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 and SHOULD block TLS handshakes until they complete, perhaps by timing out.

-In cases where the domain of the A or AAAA records being resolved do not match the SNI Server Name, such as when {{!RFC7838}} is being used, the SNI domain should be used for querying the ESNI record.
+In cases where the domain of the A or AAAA records being resolved do not match the SNI Server Name, such as when {{!RFC7838}} Section 2.3 is being used, the SNI domain should be used for querying the ESNI record.

 Servers operating in Split Mode SHOULD have DNS configured to return